feat: add Seeed XIAO RP2040 Plus board support (#3428)

 Under Windows a local admin user should be able to access the Picoprobe port automatically, but under Linux

-must be told about the device and to allow normal users access.To set up user-level access to Picoprobes on Ubuntu (and other OSes which use
+udevmust be told about the device and to allow normal users access.To set up user-level access to Picoprobes on Ubuntu (and other OSes which use

-):The first line creates a device file in
+udev):The first line creates a device file in

-rule to run.If for some reason the device file does not appear, manually unplug and re-plug the USB connection and check again.
+/devmatching the USB vendor and product ID of the Picoprobe, and it enables global read+write permissions.
+The second line causesudevto load this new rule.
+The third line requests the kernel generate “device change” events that will cause our newudevrule to run.If for some reason the device file does not appear, manually unplug and re-plug the USB connection and check again.
 The output from

-can reveal useful diagnostics if the device file remains absent.Once Picoprobe permissions are set up properly, then select the board “Raspberry Pi Pico (Picoprobe)” in the Tools menu and upload as normal.
+dmesgcan reveal useful diagnostics if the device file remains absent.Once Picoprobe permissions are set up properly, then select the board “Raspberry Pi Pico (Picoprobe)” in the Tools menu and upload as normal.

 Debugging with Picoprobe, OpenOCD, and GDB